Fascism back in Europe?

 Background: Student of history and founding member of the antifacist group „Studis gegen rechte Hetze“ (Students against Right-Wing Incitement).

-Ernest Moret (France): “Against moral anti-fascism.
+Andrea Toussaint (France): “Against moral anti-fascism.
 Reflection on the popular front model and its limits.”

 The new Popular Front in France achieved major electoral successes.
 However a so-called “republican” right-wing government came to power, which consciously or unconsciously paves the way for the future success of the Rassemblement National (RN).
 Moreover, this makeshift alliance quickly revealed the weaknesses of a purely moral anti-fascism that permeates the entire French political class and much of the West.
 Against this backdrop, the perspective of anti-fascist alliance politics will be discussed.